Top 5 Avalanche Awareness and Avoidance tools which every winter mountain user should have.

 The in-built inclinometer will guage slope angle.
 Simply place a walking pole or axe down the 'fall line' of the slope, place the Slope Angel on top and the digital read out will instantly give the slope angle.

-Or the new Slope Angel HALO with additional features weighs in at 35g and costs £49.00
+Advanced Model - Slope Angel HALO with additional features weighs in at 35g and costs £49.00

 Our thoughts are this simple and effective device should be in every winter mountain users pocket.